Streamerbot/docs/streamerbot/3.api/2.triggers/twitch/hype-train/update.md

 ---
 title: Hype Train Update
-description: Trigger for when a Twitch Hype Train Updates
+description: Trigger for when a Twitch Hype Train updates its progress
 variables:
   - name: level
     type: number